 Ascânio MMM: Prisma e Quacors: Casa Triângulo, São Paulo, Brazil

-All the pieces are constructed according to clear principles (modular profiles, identical screws and junctions), but our perceptions of them are ambiguous.
-This is a crucial question of Ascânio’s work: the idealness of the form is tempered by the contingent nature of the perception.
-This is what makes it oscillate between the rigid fixations of the smaller pieces, made to ensure the stability of the form and volume on a large scale, and the flexible joints of the curtains and meshes, in which the amount of play between the screws and profiles allows for a certain fluidity in the fit, dynamizing the rigor of the structures and lending a certain organicity to the geometry that brings them closer to life.
-In the interplay of ambiguity between the bidimensional and the tridimensional produced by these Quacors, an extraordianry ambience is created.
-A clear “will for form.”
-Open to the variable in determinations of life.
+All of the artist’s pieces are constructed according to clear principles (modular pieces that are fit together in regular ways), but the perceptions we get from them are ambiguous.
+This is a crucial question in Ascânio’s work: the ideality of the form is tempered by the contingent nature of the perception.
+This explains the oscillation between the rigid attachments of the larger pieces, made to ensure the stability of the form and of the volume on a large scale, and the flexible articulations of the curtains and meshes, in which the loose fit of the screws in the assembled pieces results in a certain fluidity, lending a dynamic quality to the otherwise rigid structure and giving the geometry a certain organicity closer to life.
+In these Quacors, the ambiguity between the bidimensional and tridimensional gives rise to a double possibility: a clear “urge for form” on the one hand, an opening to the variable indeterminations of life, on the other.